isabella232/maritime-charting-quick-tutorial/README.md

 ## Features
 * Exercise 1: Exporting an ENC product
 * Exercise 2: Creating a new ENC product and exporting a New Edition
-* Exercise 3: Importing an S-57 file, creating a new product, and exporting a New Dataset
+* Exercise 3: Importing an S-57 file, creating a new product, and exporting a new dataset

 ## Instructions